-We manage five very different nature reserves across West Oxfordshire.
+We manage seven very different nature reserves across West Oxfordshire.
 As well as maintaining a variety of established habitats, we also take on ecologically degraded land and help nature gradually recolonise it.
 Our aim at each site is to encourage a rich diversity of wild animal and plant species to thrive while making them places where people can quietly enjoy nature.

 Please keep dogs on a lead

 Please do not pick flowers or plants

 Please keep to the permissive paths

 Our nature reserves are not appropriate places for professional dog walking or dog-training classes.

 GIBBETS CLOSE HILL, WITNEY

 Our newest land acquisition, Gibbets Close Hill, was gifted to us as a legacy in 2020.
 The site covers 50 acres (20 hectares) of previously agricultural grassland, not a stones throw from surviving ancient woodland fragments.
 It boasts a fine network of relatively species-rich old hedgerows with some mature and veteran trees.
 We suspect that Gibbets Close was probably cleared of original forest for agriculture very recently in ecological time.